vanderbilt-data-science/dgx-user-guide/README.md

 ## Support

 For questions, contact [Umang Chaudhry](mailto:umang.chaudhry@vanderbilt.edu) via email or the Vanderbilt Data Science Slack.
+If you are able to spin up a session but specifically your code does not work, please put in an ACCRE helpdesk ticket.